aws/crypto-tools/repo-management/tenets.md

 ### Human Involvement

-Humans SHOULD NOT need to engage with automation unless something has gone wrong or a situation is sufficiently ambiguous to go beyond the known rules.
+Humans SHOULD NOT need to engage with automation unless something has gone wrong or a situation is too ambiguous for the automation to understand.

-When a situation passes a defined ambiguity threshold our automation MUST automatically halt and request human intervention.
+When a situation passes a defined ambiguity threshold our automation MUST halt and request human intervention.

 ### Human Intervention